 Popular with locals, tourists and all those who love good food and top class accommodation, the pub is perfect for those who enjoy walking and exploring the visual delights of the nearby White Horse Hill, the Ridgeway and other ancient monuments.

 At their previous pub, Shaun & Emma won the Good Pub Guide's award for Gloucestershire Dining Pub of the Year in 2003 & 2007, as well as Le Routier's National Dining Pub of the Year in 2004.
-Since 2007, Emma has been busy bringing up twin girls and Shaun in the role of Head Chef of the country's most prestigious retirement village.
+Since 2007, Emma has been busy bringing up twin daughters.